Mary Mae Ward

-Mary Mae Ward (maiden name Courtnee; previously Powers) is a fictional character from the ABC soap opera General Hospital from 1994-1995.
+Mary Mae Ward (also Courtnee and Powers) is a fictional character from the ABC soap opera General Hospital from 1994-1995.
 Introduced as a grandmother character running an orphanage, it was revealed through backstory that she had formerly been the mistress of Edward Quartermaine, with whom she had the son Bradley Ward.
 She is also the grandmother of the late Justus Ward (M'fundo Morrison), Keesha Ward and the great-grandmother of Maya Ward.